zth/rescript-relay/reason-relay-documentation/docs/mutations.md

 ## More information

 There's plenty of more advanced things you can do with optimistic updates in Relay.
-We won't be covering them in detail here, but you're encouraged to read [the Relay documentation on optimistic updates here](https://relay.dev/docs/en/mutations#optimistic-updates), and then check out [interacting with the store in ReasonRelay](interacting-with-the-store).
+We won't be covering them in detail here, but you're encouraged to read [the Relay documentation on optimistic updates here](https://relay.dev/docs/en/mutations#optimistic-updates), and then check out [interacting with the store in RescriptRelay](interacting-with-the-store).

 ## The next step